How much can be recovered from a single-disk ZFS pool?

 ZFS stores directories separate from file location metadata,

-so it is interesting to watch file names gradually disappearing.
+so it is interesting to watch file names gradually disappear.

-I tested two datasets, one really small, and one close to 1 TB.
+I tested two datasets, one small and one close to 1 TB.

 Numbers for these two datasets are as follows